ansible-collections/community.mysql/CONTRIBUTING.md

 You will see the CI status in the bottom of your pull request.
 If they are green, remove "[WIP]" from the title.
 Mention the issue reporter in a comment and let contributors know that the pull request is "Ready for review".

 24. Wait for reviews.
-You can also ask for review on IRC in #ansible-community channel.
+You can also ask for review on IRC in the #ansible-community channel.

 25. If the pull request looks good to the community, committers will merge it.